-The KBO Breeze is an affordably priced commuter ebike.
+The KBO Breeze is an affordably priced commuter ebike and can be ordered online.
 Even though it is a newer company, they have chosen wisely in their first product offerings.
-The Breeze, Breeze Step-Thru, and their stealthy Hurricane are all very attractive and competitive products in the bike industry.
+The Breeze, Breeze Step-Thru, and their stealthy roadbike called the Hurricane are all very attractive and competitive products in the bike industry.
 They’re becoming strong competitors against Ride1UP, Aventon, and Rad Power Bikes.

 KBO did send the Breeze to me to review, but didn’t require that I give a glowing review.
 These are my true thoughts on the bike.
 I’ve had the step-thru Breeze on order for several weeks, and I’m expecting to receive it soon.
 I’m looking forward to comparing the two frame styles.

 Overall, I can recommend the Breeze for those looking for an affordably priced commuter style ebike.
 I appreciate that it comes with the accessories you need for a commuter such as fenders, lights, and a rear rack.
 The assembly was easy and everything has functioned well right out of the box.